PyDataBlog/Coinsta/README.md

 btc_data = coin_spec.get_data()
 print(btc_data.head())

-'''
-by default the end date is set to use the "today's" date of the user unless otherwise specified like above
+#by default the end date is set to use the "today's" date
-'''
+# of the user unless otherwise specified like above

 ```

 **Alternative Constructors for Historical data from dates in the form of strings (YYYY-MM-DD) or (YYYY/MM/DD):**